 - Combine the sweet glutinous rice flour with the 130ml lukewarm water into a dough.

 - Bring a little saucepan with a small amount of water to boil.
 Tear 1/4 of the dough into the boiling water until the dough float on top of the water.
-Use a slot ladle to remove it out of the water.
+Use a slotted ladle to remove it out of the water.

 - Mix the rice flour with 30ml of lukewarm water.
 Add the cooked rice dough and knead the dough with all the flour together with the 1 tbsp of oil, until all incorporated.